Garlic is a superstar in the kitchen; it can transform a meal with its complex flavor.

 Garlic has a reputation for being a potent antimicrobial and natural antibiotic.

-Researchers have found aged garlic extract can reduce the severity of a cold.
+Researchers have found that aged garlic extract can reduce the severity of a cold.
 However, the study used quite a high dose over three months.

 As much as I want garlic to end the dreaded head cold, it probably won’t help if you’re already sick.
+However, it does point to the potential garlic has to support the immune system.

 Unlike the “detox teas” advertised on Instagram, garlic actually supports detoxification pathways in the liver.
 It donates sulfur molecules needed to form the master antioxidant, glutathione (read more about glutathione here).
 This is crucial for detoxification.